TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/lesson.md

 ###Accommodation/Differentiation
 Students may struggle with the concept of nested lists.
 Be prepared to have additional analogies to help students understand the usefulness of the concept.
 * Ex.
-What if I have multiple lists that I need to deal with in my daily activities?
-I have a to-do list, a grocery list, and a wish list of things that I
+What if you keep a weekly to-do list?
+The days of the week would be the first list, and then each item that you hope to accomplish under each day is the list within the list.

 [Do Now]: do_now.md
 [Lab]: lab.md